Dos & Don'ts of Marketing over WhatsApp Business: A beginners guide

 It’s one of the biggest conversational channels in the world and 90% of internet users in the Middle East are using WhatsApp.
 This allows marketers to reach out to clients directly and allows them to achieve greater reach as they know their customer is present and active on these channels.
 Overall, when used correctly, marketing over Whatsapp Business enhances the user experience and allows for a more seamless conversation between clients and marketers.

-As communication experts and as an authorized WhatsApp solution provider, we have a deep understanding of WhatsApp requirements and policies, and the best way to ensure that you build better relationships with your customers through high-quality conversations.
+As communication experts and as a WhatsApp Business Platform solution provider, we have a deep understanding of WhatsApp requirements and policies, and the best way to ensure that you build better relationships with your customers through high-quality conversations.
 These are our do's and don'ts for marketing over WhatsApp Business.

 - Plan your campaign - It’s essential to understand what the goal of marketing over Whatsapp is.
 Is the purpose to build awareness for the brand?
 Is it to share brand news?
 Make a clear strategy that addresses these goals and do the research to support this.